ezhang04/Themis/README.md

 - **URL-based Analysis** → Enter a news article URL and receive an automated bias evaluation.
 - **Bias Breakdown** → Detects linguistic patterns, sentiment, and framing that may indicate bias.
 - **Weighted Bias Score** → Returns a confidence score classifying articles as *Unbiased*, *Somewhat Biased*, or *Biased*.
-- **Interactive Frontend** → Clean web interface built with Flask, HTML, CSS, and JavaScript.
+- **Interactive Frontend** → Clean web interface built with Flask, and HTML/CSS,.

 ---